 The compensation of Mark A. Hellerstein, President and Chief Executive Officer, consisted of the same components and criteria as other executive officers, including base salary, cash bonus, net profits interest bonus and stock options.
 His base salary is reviewed annually by the committee and is targeted to be slightly below the median salary for the industry with a greater emphasis on incentive compensation tied to Company performance.
-Mr. Hellerstein's base salary in 2000 increased \$19,000 or 7% over 1999.
-His total bonuses decreased by approximately \$114,000 in 2000 compared with 1999.
-While giving consideration that net income reached record levels and St. Mary's share price rose 170% in 2000, St. Mary fell short on some of its corporate goals.
-Total reserves grew by 10% and St. Mary replaced 168% of its 2000 production, both measures below targeted levels, whereas targets for these measures were significantly exceeded in 1999 primarily due to significant acquisitions and favorable drilling results.
-Most of the strong 70% production growth resulted from favorable drilling and acquisitions completed in 1999.
-Mr. Hellerstein was granted stock options in 2000 using the same formula as that used for all other employees.
+Mr. Hellerstein's base salary in 2001 increased \$5,000 or 2% over 2000.
+His total bonuses increased by approximately \$573,000 in 2001 compared with 2000 as a result of the payout of six new net profit pools granted in prior years and the final payout from the discontinued SAR plan.
+Mr. Hellerstein was not granted any bonus under the cash bonus plan for 2001 since \$t.
+Mary Fell short on some of its corporate goals.
+Total reserves grew by 9% and \$t.
+Mary replaced 166% of its 2001 production, both measures below targeted levels.
+In addition the net asset value per share declined in 2001.
+To further tie compensation to stock price appreciation, Mr. Hellerstein and several other key executives were granted stock options in 2001 using two times the formula as that used for all other employees. employees.